 This is a screenshot of our homepage, [cbr.cbrpepper.org/Home](http://cbr.cbrpepper.org/Home).
-There are sections for each of the CBRs that we have released in 2019 and 2020 for each CBR topic and release, we provide links to a sample CBR, the training materials, the data set, and a link to access your CBR.
+There are sections for each of the CBRs that we have released in 2019 and 2020. for each CBR topic and release, we provide links to a sample CBR, the training materials, the data set, and a link to access your CBR.
 This page also contains a link to join our mailing list to stay up to date on any announcements, a link to provide feedback on the CBRs, and a link to submit a CBR success story.
 We would love to hear how the CBR process worked for you and your organization.
+Thank you again for joining us today, if you have any questions, please feel free to submit your inquiry to our Help Desk.